42natus/AntenatalCareDMS/README.md

-Worked on this project as part of my assigned tasks from my Python course (at New Horizon).
+(Worked on this project as part of my assigned tasks from the Python course I undertook at New Horizon)